NCAlgebra/NC/DOCUMENTATION/README.md

     SetOptions[NCReplace, ApplyPowerRule -> True]

-After that, all calls to `NCReplace`, `NCReplaceAll`, `NCReplaceRepeated`, and related function, will done with the option `ApplyPowerRule -> True` automatically.
+After that, all calls to `NCReplace`, `NCReplaceAll`, `NCReplaceRepeated`, and related function, will be done with the option `ApplyPowerRule -> True` automatically.

 To revert to the default behavior just set